Zaminraza1245/Blockchain-Galaxy-Explorer-dApp/README.md

   - Connected to the correct testnet (Sepolia or whichever you deployed to).
 - Click **"Connect Wallet"** and start interacting with the dApp.

-## 7. Screenshots / Demo

-- `screenshots/demo.png` – add a screenshot of the running dApp.
-- Optionally add a link to a screen recording demo.

 ## 8. Contract Details

 - **Network:** Sepolia testnet (example)